nathancy/jekyll-embed-video/README.md

 ---
 ```

-To find your embed video ID use [Streamable's free online tool](https://streamable.com/embed-video)
+You could also find the embed video ID with [Streamable's free online tool](https://streamable.com/embed-video)

 ## Embed Google Drive

-**Recommendation:** Upload your video to [YouTube instead](#embed-youtube) since it has better built in video player functionality.
+**Recommendation:** Upload your video to YouTube instead and use the [embed YouTube method](#embed-youtube) since it has better built in video player functionality.

 Embedding Google Drive videos have additional steps.